huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

 - Built a timeline that tied the move date to cleanout, donation pickups, and listing.
 - Coordinated movers, cleanout vendors, and clean-up around medical appointments and routines.
 - Recommended a level of prep that made sense for the home and neighborhood without over-improving.
-- Guided the sale as their Realtor, keeping showings respectful of the ownerâ€™s comfort.
+- Guided the sale as their Realtor, keeping showings respectful of the owner's comfort.

 Outcome: